Why You Should Adopt From a Shelter Vs. Buying

 To help a pet in need

 Despite an increase in adoptions, many thousands of animals remain in shelters awaiting a loving new home.
-A large proportion of these animals in need are cats and dogs, although there are also a good number of other animals, such as guinea pigs, budgerigars, horses, and more.
+A large proportion of these animals in need are cats and dogs, although there are also a good number of other animals, such as guinea pigs, rabbits, bids and more.

-When you adopt from a shelter, you help a pet in need of a safe, loving home, potentially saving them from euthanasia, and creating new space for another animal in need to be cared for in the shelter.
+When you adopt from AAPS, you not only help a pet in need of a safe, loving home, – but also create new space for another animal in need to be cared for in the shelter.
+You’re saving 2 lives!

 Because you can find an amazing pet

 To some, the thought of animal shelters conjures up images of neglected, abandoned animals with behavioural and health issues, but the reality couldn’t be further from the truth.
-While some animals do find their way to shelters as a result of neglect and abuse, for the most part, they are surrendered due to their owners’ change in circumstances, leaving them with no choice but to make the sad decision to give their beloved pet away.
+While some animals do find their way to shelters because of neglect and abuse, for the most part, they are surrendered due to their owners’ change in circumstances, leaving them with no choice but to make the sad decision to give their beloved pet away – this can be especially hard in tough economic climates.

-The majority of animals in shelters are happy and healthy, and just in need of a new, stable, and loving home.
-In plenty of cases, they are also already well-house-trained and are able to live harmoniously with other pets and children.
+Many animals in shelters are happy and healthy, and just in need of a new, stable, and loving home.
+In plenty of cases, they are also already well-house-trained and can live harmoniously with other pets and children.

 To support your local animal shelter